mmarkin/GeoIP/README.md

 Add a struct called <b>loc</b> (or whatever you want to call it) to hold the results:&nbsp;&nbsp;<b>location_t loc;</b><br>
 Get the results:&nbsp;&nbsp;<b>loc = geoip.getGeoFromWiFi(true);</b><br>
-The parameter sets whether or not the library prints the results to the serial monitor.<br>
+The parameter sets whether or not the library prints the results to the serial monitor.<br> Setting it to true prints the results, setting it to false or leaving it blank doesn't.

 The results struct has the following members:<br>
 latitude - a float value